What Does A Gas Fitter Do?

 The worst part is that a faulty gas fitting or leaking gas line can sometimes be difficult to detect immediately.
 Only an experienced and licensed gas fitter can find the cause of the problem and provide the best solution to tackle it.
 Thus, we believe in letting a licensed gas fitter do what they do best.
 But what exactly does a gas plumber do?

 We have prepared this short guide that covers the functions of a gas fitter and why you should call them instead of DIY-ing some fixes.
-So, without further ado, let’s get started with what are gas fitting services.
+So, without further ado, let’s get started with what gas fitting services are.

 {{img:'what-does-a-gas-fitter-do-1024x682.jpg' | height | width | title | alt | lazyload}}